-Receivers differ greatly in how they display the transmitted metadata so it is important that broadcasters understand how receiver displays function.
+Receivers differ greatly in how they display the transmitted metadata, so it's important that broadcasters understand how receiver displays function.

 Basic RDS receivers will display the PS static eight-character station ID or dynamic PS data.
 The 64-character RT message field is automatically displayed in displays of less than 64 characters by scrolling or chunking the text.
 Basic RDS receivers will have only an eight-character display.
 With older RDS radios, the listener must press a button to see the 64-character RT information.
-Be aware that some receivers will block this display if the car is traveling more than a pre-determined speed.
+Be aware that some receivers will block this display if the car is traveling at more than a pre-determined speed.
 Newer receivers will display both the PS/dynamic PS and the full 64-character RT message automatically, however in the newest receivers the dynamic PS function is likely disabled.
+NAB, working with its members through the NAB Auto Initiative, Digital Officer and Radio Technology Committees, has compiled a list of hybrid radio and supporting services features summarized in the sections below.
+This information may prove vital in helping service providers and manufacturers understand what radio broadcasters need to meet consumer expectations regarding audio programs with rich content.